The nistbladm command allows you to create, change, and display information about any NIS+ table, including the passwd table.

 Greater than zero.
 A value greater than zero sets the expiration date to that number of days since 1/1/70.
-If you enter today's date or earlier, you immediately deactivate the users password.
+If you enter today's date or an earlier date, you immediately deactivate the users password.

 When using nistbladm on the shadow column of the password table, all of the numeric fields must contain appropriate values.
 You cannot leave a field blank, or enter a zero, as a no change placeholder.

-For example, to specify that the user amy last changed her password on day 9246 (May 1, 1995), cannot change her password until it has been in use for 7 days, must change her password after 30 days, will be warned to change her password after the 25th day, must not remain inactive more than 15 days, and has an account that will expire on day number 9255, you would type:
+For example, to specify that the user amy last changed her password on day 9246 (May 1, 1995), cannot change her password until it has been in use for 7 days, must change her password after 30 days, will be warned to change her password after 25 days, must not remain inactive more than 15 days, and has an account that will expire on day number 9285, you would type:

 Days are counted from January 1, 1970.
 That is day zero.
 January 2, 1970, is day 1.

 NIS+ uses Greenwich mean time (GMT) in figuring and counting days.
 In other words, the day count changes at midnight GMT.

 When you specify a number of days, you must use a whole number.
 You cannot use fractions of days.